 Richard Gutierrez, also known as Supremo, the anti-hero in the popular recently concluded TV series “La Luna Sangre”.
-After the end of his popular show, he’s taking a break from work, and concentrating on two things: 1.) his passion for photography and cinematography, and 2.) his family, especially with his better half, Sarah Lahbati giving birth to their new born Kai.
+After the end of his popular show, he’s taking a break from work and concentrates on two things: 1.) his passion for photography and cinematography, and 2.) his family, especially with his better half, Sarah Lahbati, giving birth to their newborn Kai.
 As I write this entry, the family is on their way to Geneva to visit Sarah’s parents.
-They will be away for at least a month, so most likely we wouldn’t hear from him until August.
+They will be away for at least a month, so most likely, we wouldn’t hear from him until August.

-I’d like to think that Richard Gutierrez found his peers and his place in photography, thanks to Raul’s workshop.
+Thanks to Raul’s workshop, I’d like to think that Richard Gutierrez found his peers and his place in photography.
 He found photographers that shared the same passion and interests as he did, and acknowledged him as a photographer rather than a part of the show business community.
 With his new found friends already planning the next shooting trip that he will be participating in without being a logistical nightmare (considering that he’s an actor, there’s a immediate concern that people would crowd around him preventing him from shooting).
 We were looking at Roxas and Ifugao as a local destinations or even Myanmar for international.

 Richard Gutierrez will no longer be reprising his role as Supremo this time around.
 He will be facing his greatest artistic challenge yet, the fulfillment of his passion for photography.
 There are no scripts here, no cuts and reshoots, and no stunt doubles.
-Every output that he produces comes from his entire being, the compilation of knowledge that he has learned shooting.
-There will be no cameras filming him, roles will be reversed this time around with him being behind one.
-As his peers, we are quite excited with the artistic journey that he has chosen to take and we await for his artistic output.
+Every output he produces comes from his entire being, the compilation of knowledge he has learned shooting.
+There will be no cameras filming him, roles will be reversed this time around, with him being behind one.
+As his peers, we are quite excited about the artistic journey that he has chosen to take, and we await his artistic output.